forest-snow/CMSC828L/Problem Set 3/README.md

 * If you want to use TensorFlow instead of PyTorch, you are allowed to IF:
   * You already know TensorFlow and understand that you won't get as much TA help
   * You're a masters student and don't plan to do a PhD or go into ML research
-  * You meet with Justin in his office hours for permission
+  * You meet with Justin in his office hours for permission early into HW3 or before it starts

 # Extra Credit